lukedeo/AGILEPack/TAGGING_INFO.md

 ###Usage

 Usage is changing rapidly.
 I try and keep up, and I can't.
-And I'm developing it.
+And I'm developing most of it.